srackham/cryptor/README.md

 -   The `valuate` command prints and saves valuations in the same order that they occur in the portfolios configuration file.
 -   The printed output can be customised using the `-portfolio`, `-aggregate` and `-aggregate-only` options.
--   Unless the `-no-save` option is specified the valuation of all portfolios is appended to the `valuations.json` valuations file; the aggregate valuation is appended after the portfolio valuations.
+-   If the `-save` option is specified the valuation of all portfolios is appended to the `valuations.json` valuations file; the aggregate valuation is appended after the portfolio valuations.
--   The `-portfolio`, `-aggregate` and `-aggregate-only` options only apply to printed outputs, not to the saved valuations.
+-   Saved valuations always include all portfolio valuations plus the aggregate valuation.
 -   The `aggregate` portfolio is the aggregate of all portfolios, not just those specified by `-portfolio` options.
 -   The `valuations.json` file is located in the data configuration directory.
+-   The `-portfolio`, `-aggregate` and `-aggregate-only` options apply to printed outputs.

 ## Post-processing Valuation Data